| (previously known as Melissoblaptes latro) GALLERIINAE, PYRALIDAE, PYRALOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The caterpillars grow to a length of about 2 cms.
 They are a favourite food of cockatoos, which dig them out of the stems.

-Pupation occurs in the webbed borehole, and the cocoon is covered with frass.
+Pupation has been found in the webbed borehole, and the cocoon is covered with frass.

 The moths have fawn forewings with a variable pale-edged brown stripe, and hindwings that are fawn coloured with a silken sheen, and have fringed trailing edges.
 The moths have a wingspan of about 3 cms.